Lord Shiva and the Hunter

 While Thinnanar climbed up and up over the hill, his heart was filled with love for the Lord.
 With all his links to the world being severed one by one, he seemed an embodiment of love.
 With Naanan preceding and his love for God, leading him, Thinnanar climbed the hill rapidly.

 On reaching the hill summit, he saw Kudumithevar, that is, Lord Shiva in the form of Shivalinga.
 The beautiful sight made him forget everything else.
 He forgets himself, the friend stands in beside him and the world around him.
 He became unaware of everything around him.

 Overjoyed on seeing the Lord, he embraced the Shivalinga and danced and sang with happiness.

-Suddenly a thought stopped him and made him to worry.
-The Lord resides alone here in this dense jungle, where wild animals like elephant, leopard, tiger, wolf, and fox too live.
+Suddenly a thought stopped him and made him worry.
+The Lord resides alone here in this dense jungle, where wild animals like elephants, leopards, tigers, wolves, and foxes too, live.

 Many dangers await him in this wild forest.
 He worries further that the Lord does not seem to have eaten anything.
 May the Lord be hungry,…He wondered.

 “Naana?..
 Come, we shall bring some meat for Kudumithevar”, said Thinnanar and started down the hill.
 He came down to the foot very reluctantly, unwilling to distance himself from the Lord.

 Kaadan had chopped the boar into small pieces, seasoned them, cooked them, and had them all ready to eat.